Tenby

 9. Security deposit bank information — name and address of the escrow institution

-• Provide heat from October 1 through May 1 (minimum 68°F during the day, 65°F at night)
+• Provide heat from October 1 through May 1 (minimum 68°F during day, 65°F at night)

-• Respond to repair requests within a reasonable time (14 days is the general standard)
+• Respond to repair requests within a reasonable time (14 days is the general standard; emergencies immediately)

-• Provide working smoke and carbon monoxide detectors
+• Provide working smoke detectors and carbon monoxide detectors

 Tenant remedies for maintenance failures: